usnistgov/teqp/README.md

   * Add ``IdealHelmholtz`` class for ideal-gas Helmholtz energy contribution (exposed to Python)

-  * Bugfix: Fix order of coeffients in one departure term.
+  * Bugfix: Fix order of coefficients in one departure term.
 See [f1da57](https://github.com/usnistgov/teqp/commit/f1da57a586db9bda0a21f74c843cb263208fc110).
-Has been wrong in CoolProp for many years.
+Had been wrong in CoolProp for many years.

 * 0.9.5 :